 With security breaches making headlines for large brands on a monthly basis, companies are concerned about security.
 While they understand its value, security is still seen as a cost center because security will never generate revenue.
 For example, code that is not secured can go into production if there is business value to delivering the product by a certain time.
 The security risk is deemed acceptable because security is a lower priority.
 At the same time, your neck is on the line in the event of a security breach.

-- Accept that you will lose a battle when there’s business and employee value to adopting a new technology
+- Accept that security cannot be a gate when there’s business and employee value to adopting a new technology

-- Learn to talk to the CEO and executives in their native business language, primarily around risk, costs and revenue impact.
+- Have security talk to executives in their native business language, primarily around risk, costs and revenue impact.

-This third point is the most important; they don’t care about the security details.
-What they care about is how much it costs, how much risk is there, and how you will reduce that risk.
+This third point is the most important; execs don’t care about the security details.
+What they care about is how much it costs, how much risk there is, and how the company can reduce that risk.
 That is how they make their decisions.
-Your job is to look for the gaps and prioritize what what you need in order to fill them.
+Security should look for the gaps and prioritize the critical issues that need to be addressed first.